enriquelara11/Bellabeat/README.md

 - Current: The data is from 2016.
 This information appears to be obsolete.
 We strongly advise using more recent data.
 - Cited: There is **NO** citation for these datasets.

+### Limits of our data
+- Small Sample Size: Our analysis consistently show that our samples are made up of small sample sizes.
+In our weight datafile, for example, there are just 8 distinct individuals.
+A higher sample size would be recommended to have a better grasp of our findings.
+- Missing Context: Exploring the datasets was hard since many of our variables lacked context.
+Calories for example were assumed to be burned, but could also easily be calories consumed, there is no clear explanation.
+- Outliers: In our analsysi, there were a disproportionate number of outliers.
+We noticed that many entries for daily activity recorded no calories and a high number of inactivity.
+It was safe for us to assume that these were inactive devices, but there were others that were less obvious.